pohka/Oakitus/bug-list.md

 * auto width doesnt work for any UINodes

 # engine
-shaders dont have destructor
+* shaders dont have destructor
-font characters dont delete from glbuffers
+* font characters dont delete from glbuffers
+* loading new scene leaks memory, probably to do with glbuffers with textures